genicsblog/genicsblog.com/_posts/anurag/2022-01-15-metamask-authentication-with-thirdweb-in-nextjs.md

 </button>
 ```

 Here, we are passing `injected` as a param to the `connectWallet` function.
-If your remember from the above steps, this is used to specify that we are going to use Metamask to authenticate user.
+If you remember from the above steps, this is used to specify that we are going to use Metamask to authenticate user.

 Now, at this point, you will have a working connect wallet button.